maria-mouratidi/simulating-twitter-communities/README.md

 # FCM-Topic-Modelling
-Code for the bachelor thesis of Maria Mouratidi, for the program of Cognitive Science snd Artificial Intelligence at Tilburg University.
+Code for my Bachelor Thesis for the program of Cognitive Science snd Artificial Intelligence at Tilburg University.
 Spring Semester 2023.

-All content presented in this work is my original creation, and I hold the rights to it.
-Any form of plagiarism or unauthorized use of this work is strictly prohibited.
-Proper citations and references have been provided for external sources used.

 ### Abstract